There are certain warning signs in pregnancy that need immediate medical attention.

 Can two HIV-positive parents have an HIV-negative child?

-For their own peace of mind, HIV-infected couples wanting to have children should receive counseling, if possible, before making a decision about conception.
-During counseling sessions, they should ask about the likelihood that they will survive long enough to parent effectively.
-They should learn how to deal with the possibility that their infant may become HIV infected.
+For their own peace of mind, HIV-infected couples wanting to have children should receive counselling, if possible, before making a decision about conception.
+During counselling sessions, they should ask about the likelihood that they will survive long enough to parent effectively.
+They should learn how to deal with the possibility that their infant may become HIV-infected.
 And they should learn how to cope if members of their family or community judge and stigmatize their child

 It is important to be tested for HIV before you plan to fall pregnant.